Recycling

 Waste paper can also be recycled and used for instance as recycled toilet paper, recycled cosmetic tissues or in the form of recycled envelopes or photocopy paper.
 In addition, PET drinks bottles can be used to create recycled PET, also known as rPET, which can be used to produce new PET bottles.
 For Migros' Aproz mineral water the entire circular process is completed 100 percent in Switzerland.
 Some products are also increasingly being made either in part or entirely from rPET, such as for example screens, shoes, bags or suitcases.

 There are different ways of dealing with products.
 Take for example coffee machines: we extract oil and iron in order to produce materials such as plastic or stainless steel respectively, which we need in order to produce the casing and individual parts.
 After this we produce coffee machines, which we use until they stop working or we no longer need them.
 We then throw them away.
+The drawback of this linear economy: we consume lots of resources and produce lots of waste.
+In addition, valuable substances are irrevocably lost in waste incineration or in landfill.

-Within the circular economy by contrast we produce coffee machines that can be recycled or repaired (such as for example the CoffeeB machines).
+Within the circular economy by contrast we produce coffee machines that can be recycled or repaired - such as for example the CoffeeB machines.
 This means that devices are made from recyclable materials and spare parts are available.
 If they no longer work, we take them to be repaired.
 If they can't be repaired, the recyclable materials contained in them are recycled and used to manufacture new products.
 If we don't need or want the coffee machine any longer, we give it away or take it to the charity shop.
 This means that somebody else can use it until it reaches the end of its life and can then be recycled.

 The benefit of the circular economy: valuable substances are kept in circulation as long as possible.
 This means that fewer resources need to be consumed.
 And we produce less waste.